CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Disclaimer:

-This software is not affiliated with or endorsed by Alpaca Securities, LLC.
+This software is not affiliated with or endorsed by TradingView or Alpaca Securities, LLC.
 It aims to be a valuable tool for stock market trading, but all trading involves risks.
 Use it responsibly and consider seeking advice from financial professionals.